lzenner/framedagain/framedagain/readme.framedagain.english.txt

 ------------------------------------------------------------------------
 Requires Main Component
 Adds a mechanism to free Skie's soul and end the PC's exile from Baldur's Gate
-NOTE: If "The Cost Of One Girl's Soul" mod is installed, you will have the in-game choice of which method to use to help Skie.
+NOTE: If "The Cost Of One Girl's Soul" quest is installed, you will have the in-game choice of which method to use to help Skie.
 Either one will stop the bounty hunter attacks and end the PC's exile.
+If you throw away his version of the dagger, you will cancel both quests.

 ------------------------------------------------------------------------
 PLANNED FUTURE ENHANCEMENTS